BurntCaramel/mortgage-brokers-landing/README.md

 - The font is a system font, I notice a custom font ‘Circular’ is being used on the live site.
 They should look very similar, so would be easy to swap over.
 - The rest of the styles use a BEM-like approach.
 - The pages are responsive, and done in a mobile-first manner, so that the base styles affects all experiences, and then just a small amount of media queries enhance the layout for wider screens.
+- There’s a little bit of squishing of photos on the profile page, if I had a little more time I would find a better solution like cropping instead of stretching.

 ----